FrancescoBonandin/FrancescoBonandin/README.md

 ## Hi there 👋,
-#### welcome on my GitHub,
+Welcome on my GitHub,
-#### i'm Francesco, an Italian jr web-dev, i've always been interested in techs, sciences and web
-#### actually i've ignored my inclinations for quite a bit (7 years) and recently some things aligned
-#### and this gave me the possibility to start an online Master Bootcamp with Boolean and this taught me the necessary abilities to start to work in this field.
+i'm Francesco, an Italian jr web-dev, i've always been interested in techs, sciences and web actually i've ignored my inclinations for quite a bit (7 years) and recently some things aligned and this gave me the possibility to start an online Master Bootcamp with Boolean and this taught me the necessary abilities to start to work in this field.
-### Here you can find my projects from the Boolean's bootcamp practical exercises and i hope ASAP my own projects
+Here you can find my projects from the Boolean's bootcamp practical exercises and i hope ASAP my own projects

 <!--
 **FrancescoBonandin/FrancescoBonandin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.